Academic Scholarship Program

-Participants must apply for admission to Muskingum University prior to the test dates, with those who qualify for academic scholarships qualifying to participate in this program.
+Students must apply for admission and qualify for academic scholarship prior to the test dates to qualify for this program.
 The only way to know if you are eligible for academic scholarship is to submit all application materials well in advance of the Scholarship Day program.
 Any level of academic scholarship resulting from our review of your application makes you eligible to participate.

 Participation in the Scholarship Days program is an important consideration for all scholarships, and is required for the John Glenn Scholarship.
 Final scholarship amounts for all participants are based on: